Iximiel/cudaOnPlumed/Implementation.md

 }
 ```

-The swaps of the memory are there because the output of a iteration reduction became the input of the next iteration.
+The swaps of the memory are there because the output of a iteration reduction became the input of the next iteration and we want to use the already allocated data as the next result recipient.
 The last iteration (where `nGroups == 1`) enqueue the async version of the GPU to CPU copies.

-The ND-reduction expects the data to be organized as a series of concatenated arrays:
+The ND-reduction expects the data to be organized as a series of concatenated arrays (this is also know as a block arrangement, at least in the cub manual):
 `[x0, x1, x2, ..., xn-2, xn-1, y0, y1, y2, ..., yn-2, yn-1, z0,... ]` and so on.

 ### Finalizing the results